 The Depo Storm: From Weight Gain to Total Debilitation

 Months passed, and in September 2017, my physical health took a sharp turn for the worse.
-I experienced memory loss, profuse sweating day and night, extreme itchiness and frequent hives, was very easily startled.
-I also developed dizziness, water retention, constipation, vaginal infections, muscle weakness, heart palpitations, shortness of breath, hair loss, no sex drive, depression, anxiety, no menstrual cycle or ovulation, bloating, dry skin, severe tooth decay, sore breasts, toe nail infections, incontinence, and debilitating exhaustion.
+I experienced memory loss, profuse sweating day and night, extreme itchiness, and frequent hives, and was very easily startled.
+I also developed dizziness, water retention, constipation, vaginal infections, muscle weakness, heart palpitations, shortness of breath, hair loss, no sex drive, depression, anxiety, no menstrual cycle or ovulation, bloating, dry skin, severe tooth decay, sore breasts, toenail infections, incontinence, and debilitating exhaustion.

 Summoning the Strength to Self-Diagnose: Depo Destroyed My Thyroid

 Almost one year later, in January 2018, as I sat slumped in the usual corner of my couch, in the deepest depression and defeat I once couldn’t even fathom and trying to become familiar with this new person I had inadvertently become, I felt one last glimmer of hope and truly believe my sister gave me strength, from the other side.
 So, I began researching my symptoms…all of them, and they all pointed to either menopause or hypothyroidism.
 But I knew there was no way I could be menopausal when before Depo, my cycle was like clockwork, I ovulated every single month, and was overall, very healthy.
 So, I diagnosed myself with hypothyroidism and focused all my attention there.